God's Not Dead (film)

 God's Not Dead is a 2014 American Christian drama film directed by Harold Cronk and starring Kevin Sorbo, Shane Harper, David A. R. White, and Dean Cain.
 Inspired by Rice Broocks' book God's Not Dead: Evidence for God in an Age of Uncertainty, the film follows a Christian college student (Harper) whose faith is challenged by an atheist philosophy professor (Sorbo), who declares God a pre-scientific fiction.
 The film was produced by Pure Flix Entertainment in association with Check the Gate Productions, Red Entertainment Group, and Faith Family Films, and released theatrically on March 21, 2014, by Freestyle Releasing.

 God's Not Dead was a commercial success, grossing over $62 million on a $2 million budget.
-Despite this, it was heavily panned by mainstream critics, who criticized its screenplay, Cronk's directing, performances, confrontational tone, characters, and use of straw man arguments and common stereotypes of atheists, instead of any actual debate.
+Despite this, it was heavily panned by mainstream critics, who criticized its screenplay, Cronk's directing, performances, confrontational tone, characters, and use of straw man arguments and common stereotypes of atheists and non-Christians, instead of any actual debate.

 The film successfully spawned a film series of the same name, consisting of four sequels.

 Plot

-In the fall of 2013, Josh Wheaton, a college student and evangelical Christian, enrolls in a philosophy class taught by Professor Jeffrey Radisson, an atheist.
-Radisson demands his students sign a declaration stating "God is dead" to pass his class.
+In the fall of 2013, Josh Wheaton, a college student and evangelical Christian, enrolls in a philosophy class taught by Professor Jeffrey Radisson, a renowned atheist.
+On the first day, Radisson demands that his students sign a declaration stating "God is dead" in order to bypass what he calls the "tedious" theological debate.
 Josh is the only student who refuses.
-Radisson requires Josh to debate the topic with him but agrees to let the rest of the class decide who the winner is.
+Radisson is willing to grant credit for this unit of course if Josh agrees to "defend the antithesis"—that God is not dead—in front of the class.

-In the first two debates, Radisson has counter-arguments for all of Josh's points.
 Josh's girlfriend Kara demands that Josh either sign the statement or drop Radisson's class, as standing up to Radisson will jeopardize their academic future.
 When Josh refuses, Kara breaks up with him.
+In the first two debates, Radisson has counter-arguments for all of Josh's points.